withastro/astro.build/src/content/pages/telemetry.md

 ## How do I opt out?

-You can always opt-out by running `astro telemetry disable` in the root of any Astro project directory:
+You can always opt-out by running `astro telemetry disable` in the root of any Astro project directory.
+This will disable telemetry across your entire machine, not just the project directory that you run it in:

 ```bash
 npx astro telemetry disable
 ```

-You can re-enable telemetry at any time by running `astro telemetry enable` in the root of any Astro project directory:
+You can re-enable telemetry at any time by running `astro telemetry enable` in the root of any Astro project directory.
+This will enable telemetry across your entire machine, not just the project that you run it in:

 ```bash
 npx astro telemetry enable